Unity Plugin Overview

 Creating Game Data

-To create a new game data file within the Unity Editor, open the Project window, right-click in the desired folder, and select in the Create → Game Data → Game Data (JSON) menu option.
-Name your game data file and select it to review settings in Inspector window.
+To create a new game data file within the Unity Editor, open the Project window, right-click in the desired folder, and select the Create → Game Data menu option.

 1. Open the Project window and navigate to the desired folder.

-2. Right-click the Project window and select Create → Game Data → Game Data (JSON).
+2. Right-click in the Project window and select Create → Game Data.

-3. Double-click on the created file to start editing.
+5. Double-click the created .asset or .gdjs file to start editing.

 Editing Game Data

-To edit a game data file in the Unity Editor, open the Project window, find the corresponding .gdjs or .gdmp file, and double-click it.
+To edit a game data file in the Unity Editor, open the Project window, find the corresponding .gdjs, .gdmp, or .asset file, and double-click it.
 This action opens a new web browser window featuring a user interface for editing the game data.
-Remember to reimport and, if necessary, regenerate the source code after completing your edits.
+Remember to Synchronize assets from the Inspector window after completing your edits.

 Charon UI in Unity Editor